 I logged some time on the interwebs last week and found a few ways to keep them safe online – including a … Read More

-The image that pops into our heads when we hear about charitable donations is that it involves giving money, food, books and other material stuff.
-This is the image that has been painted by most of the modern day charity industry.
+The image that pops into our heads when we hear about charitable donations is that it involves giving money, food, books, and other material stuff.
+This image has been painted by most of the modern-day charity industry.

-To me, though, the best kind of charity work does involve giving – just not cash or material items.
-I prefer another type of charity – donating my time.… Read More
+To me, the best kind of charity work involves giving – just not cash or material items.
+I prefer another type of charity – donating my time.

 When we finished our basement a couple of years ago, we made one room an office and lined the walls with IKEA Billy bookshelves.
 This summer, when we decided we never really used the office and the space would be better as an art studio, we needed to do something with the books and some of the bookshelves to make room for the large craft tables we now wanted for … Read More